Got a question about Great Cycle Challenge? To help you find the answer, we've covered some of the common ones below:

 Still have a question about the challenge?
 You'll find the answers to our most commonly asked questions here:

 Anywhere, so long as you are doing so legally and safely!
-It doesn't matter whether you are riding on road, off road, in the gym, overseas or across states, all of the kilometres you clock during October count towards your challenge.
+It doesn't matter whether you are riding on road, off road, in the gym, overseas or across provinces, all of the kilometres you clock during October count towards your challenge.
 The only limitation is that all riding must be done in compliance with all laws of the jurisdiction(s) in which you are riding.

 That's ok!
 It doesn't matter where you ride this October.
 Whether it's the winding French countryside, Swiss Alps or New Zealand's remarkables, it can all count toward your Great Cycle Challenge goal.
 Just use either the event app, Strava, MapMyFitness or another GPS-enabled device to record your ride and upload it to the ride account.